annotell/public-docs/docs-src/docs/kognic-io/overview.md

 title: Overview
 ---

-## Different types of inputs
+## Different types of scenes
-An Input represents a grouping of sensor data (e.g. camera images, lidar pointclouds) that should be annotated together.
+A Scene represents a grouping of sensor data (e.g. camera images, lidar pointclouds) that should be annotated together.
 Any information necessary to express the relationship between the sensors and their captured data is also present, be it camera resolution, sensor name or the frequency at which the data was recorded at.

-There are different input types depending on what kind of sensor(s) are used to represent the contents of the input.
-For example, if we want to create an input only consisting of data from camera sensors then we would use the input type `Cameras`.
-Similarly, if we want to create an input consisting of lidar sensors and camera sensors then we would use the input type `LidarsAndCameras`.
-Additionally, inputs can either be **sequential** or **non-sequential**.
+There are different scene types depending on what kind of sensor(s) are used to represent the contents of the scene.
+For example, if we want to create a scene only consisting of data from camera sensors then we would use the scene type `Cameras`.
+Similarly, if we want to create a scene consisting of lidar sensors and camera sensors then we would use the scene type `LidarsAndCameras`.
+Additionally, scenes can either be **sequential** or **non-sequential**.

 ### Sequential vs non-sequential
-Sequential inputs represent a *sequence* of sensor data, whereas non-sequential inputs only contain a single snapshot of sensor data.
+Sequential scenes represent a *sequence* of sensor data, whereas non-sequential scenes only contain a single snapshot of sensor data.
 The sequential relationship is expressed via a sequence of **Frames**, where each **Frame** object contains information related to what kind of sensor data constitues the frame (e.g. which image and/or point cloud is a part of the Frame) as well as a *relative timestamp* that captures where in time (relative to the other frames) the Frame is located.

-Non-sequential inputs only express a single snapshot of sensor data.
-As such, these kinds of inputs only contain a single Frame object and do not require any relative timestamp information.
+Non-sequential scenes only express a single snapshot of sensor data.
+As such, these kinds of scenes only contain a single Frame object and do not require any relative timestamp information.

-Sequential input types are easily identified by the suffix `Seq` present in their name.
+Sequential scene types are easily identified by the suffix `Seq` present in their name.

-The following input types are currently supported
+The following scene types are currently supported

 * `Cameras`
 * `LidarsAndCameras`